Sirius-aa7/ARApogee/privacy-policy.md

 Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Email, Name, Order Transaction History, Ticket Transaction History, Mobile Number.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Email, Location, Camera, Name.
 The information that we request will be retained by us and used as described in this privacy policy.

 The app does use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app

 Google Play Services
+Unity AR+GPS Service
 Firebase Analytics
 Crashlytics
 Log Data